A Unified Framework for Estimation of High-dimensional Conditional Factor Models: Empirical Analysis

 \section{Empirical Analysis}

-In this section, we analyze the cross section of individual stock returns in the US market.
-We use the same data set as used in \citet{Chenetal_SeimiparametricFactor_2021}, which is originally from \citet*{Freybergeretal_Dissecting_2017}.
-The data set contains monthly returns and 36 characteristics of 12,813 individual US stocks from September, 1968 to May, 2014.
-There are many stocks which have a large proportion of missing values.
-To satisfy the requirement that the proportion of missing values cannot be too large, we choose to discard stocks with sample length less than 200.
-This yields an unbalanced panel with $N = 2,121$ and $T = 549$, where each time period consists of at least 580 stocks that have observations on both returns and the 36 characteristics, and each stock has observations in at least 200 time periods.
-We also transform the values of each characteristic to relative ranking values with range $[-0.5, 0.5]$ in each time period.
+In this section, we analyze the cross section of individual stock returns in the US market using the same dataset as in \citet{Chenetal_SeimiparametricFactor_2021}, originally derived from \citet{Freybergeretal_Dissecting_2017}.
+The dataset comprises monthly returns and 36 characteristics of 12,813 individual US stocks spanning from September 1968 to May 2014.
+Due to a significant proportion of missing values in many stocks, we opt to exclude stocks with a sample length less than 200 to ensure that the proportion of missing values remains manageable.
+This results in an unbalanced panel with $N = 2,121$ and $T = 549$.
+Each time period includes at least 580 stocks with observations on both returns and the 36 characteristics, while each stock has observations in at least 200 time periods.
+Additionally, we transform the values of each characteristic to relative ranking values within the range $[-0.5, 0.5]$ in each time period.